pmqs/z1/.github/pull_request_template.md

     c.
 You have only one commit (if not, squash them into one commit).

-    d. `npm test` doesn't throw any error.
-If it does, fix them first and amend your commit (`git commit --amend`).

 3. **After** these steps, you're ready to open a pull request.